lexasorokin/d8-reactjs-boilerplate/README.md

 ## CLI to work with ReactJS application

-To access all `yarn` commands you can simply run shell inside of `frontend` Docker container:
+To access all `npm` and `yarn` commands you can simply run shell inside of `node` Docker container:

 ```
 docker-compose run node sh
 ```

-Then use `npm` CLI as usual.
+Then use `npm` or `yarn` CLI as usual.
 For example, add a new package:

 ```
 yarn add lodash
 ```

-All you'll need to commit is the change to `package.json` file.
+All you'll need to commit is the change to `package.json` and `package.json` files.

 ## CLI to work with Drupal application

-To access all available CLI to manage Drupal, run shell inside of `php` Docker container:
+To access CLI to manage Drupal, run shell inside of `php` Docker container:

 ```
 docker-compose run php sh